• Skip to main content

 Best For: Butterflies, moths, bees, and syrphid flies.

-Another daisy I planted in 2015 was Butterfly Marguerite Daisy (Argyranthemum frutenscens), which is pictured above.
+Another daisy I planted in 2015 was Butterfly Marguerite Daisy (Argyranthemum frutenscens), which is pictured below.
 It was constantly covered in interesting insects including moths and beetles.

 Osteospermum (also called African or Cape Daisies) are a big hit with bees and butterflies.
 They also tolerate cooler, early spring weather, taking a break during the hottest part of summer before giving an encore of blooms in the fall.